pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - concatMap: is like mergeMap but it keep the order in which the Observables are emitting is maintained.
 - exhaustMap: is like mergeMap but it ignore new Observables until the current one is still not completed.

 All *All operators below corresponds to the combination logic (the second part of the *Map) operators above.
 Ex: Map operator produces a stream of observables and mergeAll combines values from these observables and so we can easily replace map and mergeAll with the simpler mergeMap.
+Indeed concatMap uses concatAll under the hood.
 - concatAll/mergeAll/switchAll

 - PROCESS: